revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-20. Which is/are not membership operators?
+20.Which is/are not membership operators?

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

 a) in

 b) not in

 c) is

 d) is not

 <details><summary> <b>Show Answer</b> </summary>

-options are c) and d).
+> Options are c) and d).

 <details><summary> <b>Explanation</b> </summary>